T20 Blast: Northants Steelbacks re-sign all-rounder Seekkuge Prasanna

 He played 10 games for the Steelbacks in the 2016 competition when they lifted the trophy for the second time.

-The 30-year-old will arrive in time for their first group game against Leicestershire on 4 July.
+The 30-year-old, who bowls leg-spin, will arrive prior to their first group game against Leicestershire on 4 July.

-"We're delighted to have Seeku back for the 2018 season, it's great to have a quality leg-spin in your T20 team," said Northants head coach David Ripley.
+"We know he's capable of boundary hitting - he's an archetypal T20 cricketer," head coach David Ripley told BBC Radio Northampton.

+"He gives it a whack, is a nice fielder and obviously brings wicket-taking potential for us in those middle overs."

 Prasanna has scored 1,114 runs in all T20 cricket, with a strike rate of 160.51, and taken 78 wickets.